markel1974/Symphony/src/hardware/mos6569_vic_rev1/README.md

 * `vic.go`: The main file.
 Contains the `VIC` struct and the `Emulate` method.
 Also includes functions for reading and writing VIC registers.
 * `sequencer.go`: Contains constants and functions related to the video timing, one for each cycle of a scanline.
-* `graphics.go`: Contains the functions for rendering the different graphics modes.
+* `graphics_unit.go`: Contains the functions for rendering the different graphics modes.
-* `sprite_handler.go`: Contains the high-level logic for handling sprites.
+* `sprite_unit.go`: Contains the high-level logic for handling sprites.
 * `sprite.go`: Contains the logic for handling a single sprite.
-* `borders.go`: Contains the logic for rendering the borders.
+* `borders_unit.go`: Contains the logic for rendering the borders.
-* `collisions.go`: Implements the collision detection logic.
+* `collisions_unit.go`: Implements the collision detection logic.
-* `memory.go`: Implements memory access.
+* `memory_unit.go`: Implements memory access.
 * `tables.go`: Contains pre-calculated lookup tables used for optimization.
 * `factory.go`: Implements the factory pattern for integration into the system.